Citroën 2CV: 1960–1969

 In 1967, Citroën launched the new Dyane model, a direct derivative, based on the 2CV chassis, with an updated but similar, utilitarian body, distinguished by a hatchback that boosted practicality; (a hatchback kit was available from Citroën dealers for the 2CV and aftermarket kits were available).
 This was in response to competition by the Renault 4.
 The exterior is more modern and distinguished by the integrated lights in the wings and bodywork.
 Between 1967 and 1983, about 1.4 million Dyanes were built.
 The Dyane was a more sophisticated 2CV and originally planned to supersede it, but 2CV production continued by its side and ultimately the 2CV outlived the Dyane by seven years.
 Citroën also developed the Méhari off-roader.

-From 1965, the car was offered in some countries, at extra cost, with the flat-2 engine size increased to 602 cc, although for many years the smaller 425 cc engine continued to be available in France and export markets where engine size determined car tax levels.
+From 1965, the car was offered in some countries, at extra cost, with the flat-twin engine size increased to 602 cc, although for many years the smaller 425 cc engine continued to be available in France and export markets where engine size determined car tax levels.
 This was replaced by an updated 435 cc engine in February 1970.

 1970–1979

 In 1970, the car gained rear light units from the Citroën Ami 6.
 (602 cc) models.
 From then on, only two series were produced: the 2CV 4 (AZKB) with 435 cc and the 2CV 6 (AZKA) with 602 cc displacement.
 All 2CVs from this date can run on unleaded fuel.
 1970s cars featured rectangular headlights from 1975, except the Spécial model.
 In 1971, the front bench seat was replaced with two individual seats.
 In 1972, 2CVs were fitted with standard three-point seat belts.
 In 1973, new seat covers, a padded single-spoke steering wheel and ashtrays were introduced.

 The highest annual production was in 1974.
 Sales of the 2CV were reinvigorated by the 1974 oil crisis.
 The 2CV after this time became as much a youth lifestyle statement as a basic functional form of transport.
-This renewed popularity was encouraged by the Citroën "Raid" intercontinental endurance rallies of the 1970s where customers could participate by buying a new 2CV, fitted with a "P.O." kit (Pays d'Outre-mer—overseas countries), to cope with thousands of miles of very poor or off-road routes.
+This renewed popularity was encouraged by the Citroën "Raid" intercontinental endurance rallies of the 1970s where customers could participate by buying a new 2CV, fitted with a "P.O." kit (Pays d'Outre-mer—overseas countries), to cope with thousands of kilometres of very poor or off-road routes.